Common Citrus Allergies Uncovered: What You Need to Know

 The best way to treat a citrus allergy is to avoid exposure to the allergen.
 This means not eating citrus fruits or drinking their juices.
 You should also avoid using utensils, plates, or cooking surfaces that have been in contact with citrus fruits.

-If you’re exposed to a small amount of the allergen, you may only experience mild symptoms, such as itchiness or swelling.
+You may only experience mild symptoms, such as itchiness or swelling, if exposed to a small amount of the allergen.
 In this case, over-the-counter antihistamines can help relieve your symptoms.

-However, if you’re exposed to a larger amount of the allergen or you have a severe reaction (such as anaphylaxis), you’ll need immediate medical attention.
-Epinephrine is the first-line treatment for anaphylaxis, and it should be injected into the muscle of the outer thigh as soon as possible.
-Once you’ve received epinephrine, you’ll need to go to the hospital for further treatment.
+However, if you’re exposed to an enormous amount of the allergen or you have a severe reaction (such as anaphylaxis), you’ll need immediate medical attention.
+Epinephrine is the first-line treatment for anaphylaxis, and it should be injected into the outer thigh muscle as soon as possible.
+Once you’ve received epinephrine, you must go to the hospital for further treatment.

 If you have a severe allergy, your allergist may also recommend carrying an EpiPen, which is a device that contains a single dose of epinephrine.
 This can be used in case of an emergency.